This feature is used to develop ETL definitions.

 This function displays the history of changes for an ETL definition.

-On the ETL Definitions page, select the definition from the table and click the View - History menu option.
+On the ETL Definitions page, select the definition in the table, then click View > History.

-The history of changes is displayed in a table on a new page as below.
+The history of changes is displayed in a table on a new page, as shown below.

 Export - XML.